 Our Experience Sea Kayaking the St. Martins Sea Caves with Red Rock Adventure

-One of the highlights of the Village of St. Martins is no doubt the sea caves.
+One of the best things to do in St. Martins is no doubt visiting the sea caves.
 People flock off the cruise ships to visit this sleepy little fishing town with a wildly rich history.

 Just a skip and a hop away from Red Rock Adventure are the St. Martins sea caves, which you can explore on foot during the 6-7 hour period that marks low tide.
 But don’t get caught out there when the tides rise or you’ll quickly find yourself stranded on a barely-visible patch of sand off in a cove somewhere with only a rope ladder for escape (it happens!).